Increasing Your Sales Knowledge

 Selling The Invisible: A Field Guide to Modern Marketing by Harry Beckwith bit.ly/3rW4NsQ

-Historically agency people have said they sell a service, though we would argue we really are selling our expertise.
-But this book was invaluable early in our careers by helping us understand the fundamentals of bringing a non-product based business to market.
+Historically agency people have said they sell a service, though we would argue we really are selling expertise.
+This book was invaluable early in our careers by helping us understand the fundamentals of bringing a non-product based business to market.

 The Win Without Pitching Manifesto by Blair Enns bit.ly/3DCt1Lj

-We once led an agency with the market dominant position.
+We once led an agency with the dominant market position.
 We had very low unrecovered proposal costs because we didn’t pitch often: we won new business as a result of our reputation, differentiation, insights and client experience.
-It wasn’t until years later that we realized we had followed a lot of what Blair is recommending.
+It wasn’t until years later that we realized we had been doing a lot of what Blair is recommending.

 One thing we see people get wrong about this book is thinking it’s an absolute – you will never pitch again.
 That would be wonderful, but you can’t escape pitching these days.
 What you can do is use the principals outlined in this book to reconsider how you engage with your prospects and create an “unfair advantage” for your firm.